Managing a Customer's Card

 }

 The setup_future_usage parameter indicates that the payment method will be used in future transactions.
 The session_type indicates how the payment method will be used; either on_session or off_session charges.
-For now, only on_session is supported. <For Edit: Let's put the information that we only supporton_session in a banner> The customer_id is the customer ID corresponding to the cardholder.
+For now, only on_session is supported.
+The customer_id is the customer ID corresponding to the cardholder.

 The merchant can use the Retrieve the Payment Methods of a Customer endpoint.
 Once fetched, the customer can choose among the returned payment methods to charge with.